Teacher Development Trust’s Annual David Monis-Weston Lecture

 This can be a fearfully difficult thing to do.
 Time in school is in short supply, and the pressure to make quick progress can feel impossible to ignore.
 Speed can feel like its own reward, but we need to ensure we also consider promoting professional development approaches that offer sustained improvement, strengthen professional judgement and agency and have the biggest long-term impact on children’s life chances.

-The David Monis-Weston Lecture will invite speakers to provoke us and inspire us, and to help us focus on the right ideas and interventions to support the professionalism of teaching in the long-term.
+The David Monis-Weston Lecture hosts speakers to provoke us and inspire us, and to help us focus on the right ideas and interventions to support the professionalism of teaching in the long-term.

-Attendance will be by invite only, but the lecture will be recorded and shared with everybody.
+Attendance is by invite only, but the lectures are recorded and shared with everybody.

 Related Blogs